 They do not have allergy friendly food to purchase prepackaged, nor do they have full kitchens.

-Where to stay with food allergies?
+Where to stay with at LEGOLAND with food allergies?

 Likely the number one question, and for a good reason, is where to stay with food allergies!
 At least it was my number one question- there’s so many other factors when it comes to food allergies.